kenglish-pfi/nlpcaffe/README.md

 # Installation

 Please consult the Caffe <a href="http://caffe.berkeleyvision.org/installation.html">installation instructions</a> first.
-After successfully installing caffe, just clone this repo and run `make -j8` from the NLP-Caffe folder.
+After successfully installing caffe, just clone this repo and run `make -j8 && make pycaffe` from the NLP-Caffe folder.

-To run the python LMDB database generation, you will also need to install <a href="https://lmdb.readthedocs.org/en/release/">py-lmdb</a> with:
+To run the python LMDB database generation, you will also need to install <a href="https://github.com/dw/py-lmdb/">py-lmdb</a> with:

     pip install py-lmdb

+# Tutorial

+First, cd to the caffe root directory and download the data for the Penn Tree Bank with:

+    ./data/ptb/get_ptb.sh

+Using this data, you can generate the LMDB database and the architecture train_val.prototxt with:

+    ./examples/ptb/create_ptb.sh

+You'll notice this generates train, test, and validation databases in examples/ptb.
+It also generates the train_val.prototxt architecture file and the solver.prototxt hyperparameter file.
+You can now begin to train the network with:

+    ./examples/ptb/train_ptb.sh